Castrogiovanni is ruled out of Rome finale

 “They have very few weaknesses and the defence is well structured, and I think this is a very difficult game for us.
 I fear especially their aggressiveness at the breakdown, and also their choke tackles that allow them to win a lot of turnovers.
 The key of the game is there.
 If we win the breakdown, we will win the game.”

-The Azzurri are seeking a first victory over Ireland in the Six Nations.
+The Azzurri are seeking to end a 17-match losing streak against Ireland and thereby a first victory over them in the RBS Six Nations.
 Favaro also expressed their determination to end the championship on a positive note.

 “We’ve never beaten Ireland in this squad so there is a lot of motivation,” admitted Cittadini.
-“To do it at home, in the last game of the Six Nations in front of our great fans, it’s very important.
-Against England we gained in confidence, we were able to put something in place, but we must not forget we lost, even if the performance was satisfactory.
-Now we have a new battle.”
+“To do it at home, in the last game of the Six Nations in front of our great fans, it’s very important.”